Poetic Timepieces for those who seek artistic expression of the shared human experience

 And while there is a wonderful romance to a mechanical movement, it is not always the right choice for a watch owner.

-Style is the second pillar and the watch industry has been inundated with derivative designs of vintage watches, divers or “tool” watches.
-And while there is absolutely demand for these designs, there is no need for another watch brand to produce them nor does Tyler want to offer the same old same old.
+Style is the second pillar and the watch industry has been inundated with derivative designs of vintage watches, divers and “tool” watches.
+There is no need for another watch brand to produce them nor does Tyler want to offer the same old same old.

-Instead, Worden Watch is producing watches that are completely unique and elegantly simple.
-Fusing timeless watch design principles into a shape that garners compliments from both watch enthusiasts and non watch enthusiasts alike, the distinct circle within a square design in a calling card for Worden; Where that shimmer of light off top face of the case signals a Worden watch 20 feet away.
+Instead, Worden is producing watches that are completely unique, elegantly simple and make you feel seen in your experience of life.
+Fusing timeless watch design principles into a shape that garners compliments from both watch enthusiasts and non-watch enthusiasts alike, the distinct circle within a square design is a calling card for Worden.

-Worden creates timepieces that feel more like wrist sculptures than watches.
-Each design starts as an artistic concept, evolves through meticulous design iterations, and is released in small numbered drops.
-Every watch connects you to our shared human experience.
+Worden creates timepieces that feel more like artistic wrist sculptures than watches.
+Each design starts as an poetic concept, evolves through meticulous design iterations, and is released in small numbered drops.
+Every watch theme connects you to our Shared Human Experience.

 All designs come directly from Tyler Worden, the founder and designer behind the brand.
 Every angle, proportion, and material choice is considered in-house before production begins.
-On occasion, Tyler teams up with a artist, designer, or creator to make unique collab-watches but ultimately, each Worden sold has Tyler’s stamp of approval.
+On occasion, Tyler teams up with an Artist, Designer, or Creator to make unique collab-watches but ultimately, each Worden sold has Tyler’s stamp of approval.

-Worden watches are produced in small batches through trusted manufacturing partners in Hong Kong, then occasionally modified, re-assembled, and inspected in the Worden Watch Studio in Guelph, Ontario, Canada.
+Worden watches are produced in small batches through trusted manufacturing partners in Hong Kong, then occasionally modified and re-assembled in the Worden Watch Studio in Guelph, Ontario, Canada.
 This blend of precision manufacturing and human touch ensures dependability and soul in every piece.

-More specifically, Via Negativa, Bubble Gum and SunnySide have cases manufactured in Guelph, Ontario, Canada using foreign parts to complete the watch.
-The following themes will be manufactured in Hong Kong.
+Fun fact, the Via Negativa, Bubble Gum and SunnySide themes have cases manufactured in Guelph, Ontario, Canada using foreign parts to complete the watch and Tyler Worden does the assembly in-house.

 Each theme is released in a finite run, and once it’s gone, it’s gone for good.
-The goal isn’t to flood the market but to create a collection of meaningful works that age like fine wine.
+Never to be released again.
+The goal is to create a collection of meaningful works that age like fine wine.

 Every watch goes through human hands during manufacturing, finishing, and assembly.
-While advanced machining handles precision, artistry takes over in the assembly and quality control stages to ensure each watch is as it should be.
+While advanced machining handles precision, skilled craftspeople take over in the assembly and quality control stages to ensure each watch is as it should be.

 Yes.
 Each Worden is designed to be lived in, not stored away.
 The cases, crystals, and components are chosen for long-term durability while maintaining a refined, sculptural feel.

 New drops are released only when the design feels complete.
-Expect a few drops per year.
+Expect 3 to 4 drops per year.

-The heart symbolizes the belief that design should be made with love.
+The heart symbolizes Tyler's belief that design should be made with love.
 It’s a reminder that every decision, from proportion to polish, was made with care and intention.

 Worden operates from a small independent design studio, and while walk in visits aren’t open to the public, contact Tyler Worden via Instagram Direct Message or the contact form.
 He responds to everyone and will do his best to give you a studio tour.